dimitri168/conky-clementine/README.md

 conkyconfig
 ===========

-My simple conky configuration.
-Very simple design, which works best on dark backgrounds.
-The script uses a python script to fetch the currently playing track in amarok (my favourite Music Player).
+ simple python script to fetch current playing track information from clementine ,can be easily modified to cater any player with a dbus interface

+ +artist
+ +album
+ +cover
+ +progress
+###Included Files

-	- anowplaying.py (fetch currently playing track in amarok via dbus)
+anowplaying.py (fetch currently playing track in amarok via dbus) conkyrc(simple conky rc with clementine now playing and usual stuff)